-In the present research, we use the Basquin relation Basquin (1910) for modeling the fatigue resistance of the composite material and Palmgren-Miner (Miner's) rule Palmgren (1924); Miner (1945) for modeling the damage accumulation.
-These 235 models describe the lifetime and damage as functions of stress, while the outputs of the aeroelastic simulations that we use are flapwise bending moments in the blade root.
+In the present research, we use the Basquin relation (Basquin, 1910) to model the fatigue resistance of the composite material and Palmgren-Miner's (or Miner's) rule (Palmgren,

+1924; Miner, 1945) to model the damage accumulation.
+These models describe the lifetime and damage as functions of stress, while the outputs of the aeroelastic simulations that we use are flapwise bending moments in the blade root.
 Since the location of interest (the strain gauge installation location) is close to the root and nearly circular, we use Eq.
 (5) to obtain the stresses based on the moment time series.